helenamarkus14/helenamarkus14/README.md

 - 👋 Hi, I’m @helenamarkus14
 - 👀 I’m interested in: food, cats, and the mountains
-- 🌱 I’m currently learning: the basics of programming.
-Feel free to email me tips
+- 🌱 I’m currently learning: full stack development
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: helenamarkus14@gmail.com

 <!---